erinpagemd/cheers_take2/README.md

 The program puts out a cheer in the following format:

-Give me an...
+>Give me an...
 A
-Give me a...
+>Give me a...
 B
-Give me a...
+>Give me a...
 B
-Give me a...
+>Give me a...
 Y
-ABBY’s just GRAND!
+>ABBY’s just GRAND!
-When given the input of “Abby”.

 * Follow the proper grammatical rules for a and an.
 The rules is based on whether the spelling of the letter would begin with a vowel sound.
 * Ignore all special characters (i.e. non-word characters) when printing the cheer (e.g. "Give me a....")